From Clinical Trials to Picture Books: The Creative Challenge of Translating Research

-Featured in the University of Alberta Quad, our Stakeholder Engagement and Research Coordinator Michelle Chan writes about our research.
+Featured in the University of Alberta Quad, our previous Stakeholder Engagement and Research Coordinator Michelle Chan wrote about our research and resources for parents.

 If you have, or have ever taken care of, a young child, you might have experienced an unsettling panic when they start to exhibit symptoms of being unwell.
 Is that cough normal?
 Is it a cold?
 Is it croup?
 And what do you do about it?